How to Spend a 3-Day Weekend in Washington, D.C.

 Visiting Washington, DC stirred something more patriotic in me than I’ve ever experienced before.
 I left with a greater appreciation for my country and the freedoms that are here because of the people who have come before me.
 I hope I can do my part to keep it free and fix the problems that remain.

-If you enjoyed my Washington, DC travel guide, check out my other adventures, including a trip around New Zealand, part 1 and part 2.
+If you enjoyed my Washington, DC travel guide, check out my other USA travel posts.